Climbing at Extreme Altitude

 When climbing it is good to adopt the adage of climbing high and sleeping low whenever possible.
-At lower elevations our bodies can recuperate from previous days of work with sleep and food.
-However there is little advantage in sleeping above 21,000’ to acclimatise, since it is now accepted that above 21,000’ there is no acclimatisation, only debilitation.
-In prolonged oxygen-deprived atmosphere, working to capacity, lactic acid and other waste products build up in the muscles, which produce weakness and fatigue.
+At lower elevations, our bodies can recuperate from previous days of work with sleep and food.
+However, there is little advantage in sleeping above 21,000’ to acclimatise, since it is now accepted that above 21,000’ there is no acclimatisation, only debilitation.
+In a prolonged oxygen-deprived atmosphere, working to capacity, lactic acid and other waste products build up in the muscles, which produce weakness and fatigue.

 The mountaineer must listen to his or her body, to feel it intuitively.
 You can overcome fatigue with inner motivation early on, but too much work is unnatural and can affect resilience over a long period.
 Serious fatigue can go unnoticed by someone who is physically fit, and no dramatic effect from overwork will be noticed until it is too late.
 Fatigue subtly accumulates in the body, only to manifest itself at the most stressful moments, usually up high, leaving you without strength and the ability to perform.

-Another important concern is morale, best kept at high level with good food, good health, good sleep and good communication with a fairly egalitarian approach to discipline, although it will be important on the climb to adopt rigorous safety procedures.
+Another important concern is morale, best kept at a high level with good food, good health, good sleep and good communication with a fairly egalitarian approach to discipline, although it will be important on the climb to adopt rigorous safety procedures.
 For example, always have someone else check your harness and karabiners.
 It is important to leave camp on any occasion in nothing other than a confident, relaxed frame of mind.
-Obviously people worry about a variety of things, not least climbing an 8000 metre mountain, but if each step is tackled as a step in its own right, then confidence and enjoyment is built, earning a strong feeling of teamwork along the way.
+Obviously, people worry about a variety of things, not least climbing an 8000-metre mountain, but if each step is tackled as a step in its own right, then confidence and enjoyment are built, earning a strong feeling of teamwork along the way.

 Around 6000m acclimatised climbers may expect to feel well, have reasonable appetites, sleep normally and be capable of carrying loads of 20-25 kilos on easy ground.
 Above 7000m, the situation changes: the feeling of tiredness and lethargy increases, continuous exercise becomes impossible and climbing even easy slopes becomes a painstaking, breathless achievement.
 Despite this, technical climbing of a high standard has been done and heavy loads have been carried at this height, though well under 20 kilos should be aimed at.
 Ascent rates will vary enormously depending on terrain and the climbers’ physiology, but 300-400m a day is a very reasonable achievement.